Using the Dynamic Application Builder

 Once you have finished, click the Add New Dynamic Application button.
 The Dynamic Application is added to the table at the top of the page, to be selected for use.
 Select the Dynamic Application you want to use and click the Continue button at the bottom of the page.

 This version of the Dynamic Application Builder does not support editing Dynamic Applications.
+To delete a Dynamic Application that is no longer needed, click the trashcan icon next to the Dynamic Application you want to delete.

 Retrieving the Payload and Selecting Collection Objects